HEALTH CONCERNS

 • Decreased bone mass

-How hormone testing works
+How does hormone testing work?

-Hormones can be tested several different ways— blood, urine, and saliva.
-Which one is best for you depends on your symptoms or any diagnosed conditions.
 In general, for fertility and to monitor the status of hormone replacement therapy, blood tests are sufficient.
-When evaluating hormone imbalances like PMS, PCOS , and chronic fatigue choosing urine or saliva will provide you additional insight into the root cause of the condition.
-It’s important to test your estrogen metabolites and the circadian rhythm of your cortisol to obtain a complete picture of your hormones and evaluate any potential hormone imbalance.
+When evaluating hormone imbalances like PMS, PCOS , and chronic fatigue , choosing urine or saliva will give you additional insight into the root cause of the condition.
+It’s important to test your estrogen metabolites and the circadian rhythm of your cortisol to obtain a complete picture of your hormone levels and evaluate any potential hormone imbalance.

-Our sex hormones include estrogen and progesterone that vary during the course of a normal menstrual cycle.
+• Sex hormones.
+Female sex hormones, which include estrogen and progesterone, as well as testosterone, vary during the course of a normal menstrual cycle.
 Testing on Day 3 or 21 can provide your doctor with valuable information connecting your symptoms to hormone imbalances.
+Estrogen also aids in enhancing the effects of neurotransmitters in the brain, supports bone and cardiovascular health, and reduces the incidence of acne in women.
+Progesterone prepares our endometrium for a potential pregnancy after ovulation.
+It is also high during pregnancy to maintain a viable fetus.

 Common hormonal imbalances

 High cortisol and low progesterone is a common pattern I see in young, stressed out professional women.
 Progesterone is like nature’s Xanax and keeps your mood calm and steady.
-Low levels of progesterone can increase anxiety and PMS symptoms especially the week before your period starts.
+Low levels of progesterone can increase anxiety and PMS symptoms, especially the week before your period starts.

 Dr. Tiffany Lester is a board-certified Integrative Medicine Physician who has practiced a holistic approach to health for over a decade.
 She is a graduate of the University of Cincinnati College of Medicine, where she completed her training in internal medicine.
 She also graduated from the Integrative Medicine Fellowship at the University of Arizona with Dr. Andrew Weil, and has extensive training in functional medicine through the Institute of Functional Medicine.
 Dr. Lester is also featured as a teacher for the Institute of Integrative Nutrition and regularly contributes to national wellness publications.